 Swidden agriculture in Indonesia is a traditional agricultural practice that is still practised by some indigenous communities involving clearing forest land by cutting down and burning vegetation, then planting it with food crops before moving to other locations after soil fertility decreases (Choir et al., 2018; Rosmalah et al., 2023).
 Although these methods are considered to be suitable for the lifestyles of local communities and can maintain the sustainability of ecosystems on a small scale, the practice of shifting fields faces major challenges in the modern context, especially related to deforestation, land degradation, and government regulations on forest conservation.

 The increase in the number of smallholder farmers, namely farmers with very narrow land (less than 0.5 hectares), contributes to the increase in the practice of shifting farming as an adaptation strategy to land limitations.
 Because the land they own is insufficient for sustainable agriculture, many smallholder farmers are turning to a mobile farming system in search of more fertile land to increase their yields (Arifin, 2015).
 These practices, while they can increase short-term productivity, often hurt environmental sustainability, such as land degradation and deforestation, leading to a decrease in soil fertility in the long term (Hidayat, 2013; Adijaya, 2020).
 In addition, the uncertainty of land ownership and limited access to modern agricultural technology make smallholder farmers increasingly dependent on traditional agricultural systems that are less efficient (Ataribaba et al., 2020).
-Therefore, the increasing number of smallholder farmers not only accelerates the pace of field farming but also poses challenges in efforts to realize sustainable agriculture.
+Therefore, the increasing number of smallholder farmers not only accelerates the pace of field farming but also poses challenges in realizing sustainable agriculture.

 Shifting farming in Indonesia's highlands has become one of the main problems affecting environmental and socio-economic sustainability (Wijayanto et al., 2023).
 In the highlands, the cultivated land tends to be limited and easily affected by climate change, so the long-term impact is more pronounced (Syafruddin et al., 2022).
 Therefore, there is a need for more structured design and policies to reduce the negative impacts of mobile farming, such as the application of sustainable agricultural techniques, improved land use management, and education to farmers about the importance of nature conservation to maintain the balance of the ecosystem and the sustainability of agricultural production in the future (Susilawati, 2012).